Elk River Falls swimming hole in North Carolina

 Swimming and the Water Experience

 The plunge pool at the foot of the falls is the main draw for swimmers, and it earns its reputation.
-The water runs crystal clear — you can watch the rocky bottom shift and ripple through the current — and carries the bracing chill that only mountain-fed rivers can deliver.
+The water runs clear — you can watch the rocky bottom shift and ripple through the current — and carries the bracing chill that only mountain-fed rivers can deliver.
 On a hot July afternoon, that cold shock as you wade in is equal parts gasp and relief.
 The pool is deep enough for jumping and diving from the surrounding rocks, though this is an unofficial swimming site with no lifeguards or safety staff on hand, so visitors should exercise caution and honest judgment about their own abilities.
 Children and less confident swimmers will want to stick to the shallower edges near the banks.

 Practical Information and Planning Your Visit